reframejs/reframe/readme.md

 ### Universal

-Reframe is universal: You can create any type of web app.
+Reframe is universal, that is, you can create any type of web app:

-This is thanks to two page config options: `htmlStatic: true` and `domStatic: true`.

-By default a page is rendered twice:
-On the server (to HTML) and in the browser (to the DOM).
-(React components can be rendered to the DOM as well as to HTML.)

-Because it is rendered in the browser, a page can have interactive views (a like button, a realtime graph, a To-Do list, etc.).
-But if a page has no interactive views then it is wasteful to render it in the browser.
-By adding `domStatic: true` to its page config, the page is only rendered on the server.
-The browser loads no (or almost no) JavaScript and the DOM is static.

-By default a page is dynamically rendered to HTML at request-time.
-But some pages are static
-(a landing page, a blog post, a personal homepage, etc.) and it would be wasteful to re-render its HTML on every page request.
-By adding `htmlStatic: true` to a page config, the page is rendered to HTML at build-time instead.

-Thus, you can create:

  - **Modern interactive apps** <sup><sub>:sparkles:</sub></sup> - Apps with interactive views.
-(The DOM is dynamic.)
+(A realtime graph, a like button, an interactive table, a To-Do list, etc.)
  - **Good ol' 1998 websites** <sup><sub>:floppy_disk:</sub></sup> - Apps without interactive views.
-(The DOM is static.)
+(The browser loads no (or almost no) JavaScript and the DOM is static.)
- - **Serverless apps** - Apps with static HTML.
-(No Node.js server is needed as all pages' HTMLs are rendered at built-time.)
- - **Hybrid apps** - Apps where some pages have a static HTML and some have a static DOM.
+ - **Serverless apps** - Apps that don't need a Node.js server.
+(They can be deployed to a static website host such as GitHub Pages or Netlify.)
+ - **Hybrid apps** - Apps with interactive pages as well as non-interative pages.

+Choosing the type of your app is only a matter of setting `htmlStatic: true` and/or `domStatic: true` to your page configs.

 <br/>